 - If the death of the family member has caused some financial or human damage.
 These damages can be loss of companionship or consortium, as well as monetary damages such as income loss and funeral expenses.

 In Missouri, the possible claimants may include: the children of the deceased, as well as a spouse, parents, beneficiary, or dependents.

 Monetary compensation does not make up for the loss of a loved one.
 But with the death of a family member, there is an added financial strain that can put even more stress on surviving family members.
 There is the past and future loss of the income of that family member, as well as medical and funeral expenses.
 Children, spouses, and parents of the deceased can claim the loss of future care as well as other future financial support.
 If there are no spouses, children, or parents, other family members may be able to file a claim.

 St. Louis Wrongful Death Attorney

 The statutes that govern wrongful death lawsuits in Missouri are specific to the state of Missouri.
 If you wish to file a civil action against an individual or party that you believe caused the death or is responsible for the death of a relative, it is important that you contact a Missouri personal injury attorney who has experience handling wrongful death cases.
 There are many different types of personal injury lawsuits, and wrongful death cases should specifically be handled by attorneys who understand the ins and outs of these situations.

-The Hoffmann Law Firm, L.L.C. has been helping people recover compensation for wrongful deaths caused by car, truck, and other motor vehicle accidents for more than 20 years.
+The Hoffmann Law Firm, L.L.C. has been helping people recover compensation for wrongful deaths caused by car, truck, and other motor vehicle accidents for 25 years.
 Contact us at (314) 361-4242 for a free and private consultation.
 You can also fill out our online contact form.